 Testing out the camper conversion was the main reason for taking this road trip.
 With rugged landscapes, free overnight parking and much hype about Scotland’s answer to Route 66, we couldn’t think of a better place to put Baloo to the test.
 Graham was in Chicago on business, and with no progress planned on the conversion build for the next couple of weeks, it was the perfect time for a road test.
 So with Baloo packed and at the ready, a rough idea of where I was going and a huge map of Scotland on my lap, I headed north to start my own take on the NC500 route.

 The North Coast 500 route is now a well defined road trip of about 500 miles.
 In truth, there is so much to do and see along the route, you won’t have time for it all.
 Every trip is different, your experiences unique and there’s no perfect route.
 Rather than try to map out the perfect NC500 route, here I’ll share the route I took.
 I’ll include a few hints and tips to help you plan your own NC500 road trip too.

 An overview of my NC500 route

-My NC500 route started and finished in Inverness.
+My NC500 route officially started and finished in Inverness.
+I’d driven up from the Midlands through the Lake District and my return leg took me into the fabulous Northumberland countryside.
 I’d planned to drive the route clockwise but the weather forecast wasn’t great.
 Tropical storm Ophelia was on it’s way and forecast to hit the west coast, so I decided at the last minute to go anti-clockwise.